kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/multiple-return-values@ai2s1bwiTcPzrXQTxFDwV.md

 # Multiple Return Values

-Go functions can return multiple values, which is commonly used for returning both a result and an error.
-This pattern eliminates the need for exceptions and makes error handling explicit and visible in the code flow.
-Functions can return any number of values of different types, and callers can capture all values or ignore some using the blank identifier `_`.
-Multiple return values are essential for Go's error handling idiom, make functions more expressive, and reduce the need for complex data structures just to return multiple pieces of information.
-This feature contributes to Go's clean, readable code style and explicit error handling philosophy.
+Go functions can return multiple values, commonly used for returning result and error.
+Syntax: `func name() (Type1, Type2)`.
+Caller receives all returned values or uses blank identifier `_` to ignore unwanted values.
+Idiomatic for error handling pattern.